-Pani carasau is a staple bread for Sardinian shepherds and can be turned into herb-flavored snacks, broken into bits and added to soup, deep-fried into instant fritters, or, as here, utilized as a form of pasta.
+Versatile, long-keeping pani carasau is a staple bread for Sardinian shepherds.
+It may also be turned into herb-flavored snacks, broken into bits and added to soup, deep-fried into instant fritters, or, as here, utilized as a form of pasta.

 - 1⁄2 lb. meaty lamb bones